A Transdisciplinary Approach for Generating Synthetic but Realistic Domestic Sex Trafficking Networks: Responsible Use Case Study: Network Interdiction

 Compared to drug trafficking, it is less clear in sex trafficking networks of traffickers and victims what an interdiction might seek to restrict in terms of flow.
-The function of a drug trafficking network is to move and eventually sell a product (i.e. drugs) to a user.
-Thus the flow is the drugs.
-In a sex trafficking network, flow is more complex.
-The ``product" begin sold in sex trafficking is people and a sexual experience \citep{martin2017mapping, martin2014mapping}.
+The ``product" being sold in sex trafficking is people and a sexual experience \citep{martin2017mapping, martin2014mapping}.
 The commercialization and sale of sex to a sex buyer may in some ways be analogous to the sale of drugs since both are commodities.
-The flow within the network is not the same because people (and their labor) are not equivalent to drugs.
+Yet, the flow within the network is not the same because people (and their labor) are not equivalent to drugs.
 Much more work is needed to conceptualize how this concept of ``flow" should best be applied to sex trafficking networks.
 Thus, we posit a novel interpretation of the maximum flow problem as it pertains to traffickers and victims of trafficking within a sex trafficking operation.
 Flow could represent the ways traffickers exhibit control over victims and the sex acts that victims are forced to perform.
 Thus flow is exerted through control over trafficking victims in order to make them (and their labor) a product to sell \citep{martin2014mapping}.
-This is a preliminary exploration; much more empirical research is needed to verify and extend modeling to understand the specificity and nuances of trafficking for sexual exploitation.
-Further, it must be noted that the flow that is being modeled is exerted through violence, manipulation, and harm.
-For this discussion, we will focus on control within the network and on situations in which a trafficker needs to maintain control over a certain number of victims.
-We postulate, for the sake of this model, that a trafficker has a specific number of victims they wish to have under their control at any given time.

-In the max flow network interdiction setting, we consider a model where nodes are interdicted, as opposed to arcs, so that interdictions are representative of removing traffickers and victims from the network.
-An equivalency between node interdiction and arc interdiction has been demonstrated in \citep{malaviya2012multi}.
-This relies on the standard network expansion technique of replacing each node with two nodes and an arc between them, where all arcs coming into the original node flow into one of the expanded node, an arc goes to the second expanded node, and then all arcs leaving the original node leave the second expanded node.
-In this case, capacities are assigned to the nodes as well.
+This conceptualization was developed in collaboration with the domain experts to reflect that the network flows in our approach are of different nature compared to traditional supply chain models.